wenxie18/wenxie18.github.io/_pages/main.md

 ---
 <div class="bio-section">
   <p class="lead">
     Wen is a Faculty Postdoctoral Fellow in the Institute for Experiential AI at Northeastern University.
-His work bridges foundational AI models and production-ready ML pipelines, with applications in advertising intelligence, recommendation systems, and user behavior modeling.
-He has built and deployed end-to-end systems across video understanding, retrieval, prediction, and agentic AI, working with datasets ranging from tens of thousands to hundreds of millions of samples.
+His work bridges foundational AI models and production-ready ML pipelines, with applications in content understanding, advertising intelligence, recommendation systems, and user behavior modeling.
   </p>
 </div>